Salar del Hombre Muerto: Mining

 Together with the Salar de Uyuni and the Salar de Atacama, the Salar del Hombre Muerto defines the "Lithium Triangle" which as of 2009 contains most of the lithium reserves of the world.
 About 50%–70% of the global lithium supply originates at Salar de Atacama and Salar del Hombre Muerto, the latter of which is one of the most important lithium resources in the world, owing to the high quality of the ore there.
 Lithium is an important material used during the construction of many electronic devices such as electric cars and other uses related to renewable energy.
 Lithium resources are viewed as strategic resources in the region, which could be used to facilitate internal development; after some years where a government-run company researched the salt pans the military dictatorship of the National Reorganization Process sold the mining concession of Salar del Hombre Muerto.
 Boron and potassium are also found at the salar and borates are recovered as a sideproduct; the Tincalayu borax mine lies on the northern margin of the salar.
 Lithium mining at Hombre Muerto since 1997 is one of the drivers of an increase in mining activity in Argentina, with concomitant consequences such as political conflicts about mining.

-The mining activities have raised concerns among the local population about negative environmental impacts and damage to local livelihoods from, e.g., the high water consumption and led to a dispute about the water rights relative to the project, the misuse of and intimidatory behaviour during public consultations on the projects, and another conflict about access rights to a local school.
+The mining activities have raised concerns among the local population about negative environmental impacts and damage to local livelihoods from, e.g., the high water consumption and led to a dispute about the water rights relative to the project with 2024 court rulings suspending new extraction areas, the misuse of and intimidatory behaviour during public consultations on the projects, and other conflict about access rights to a local school and to religious sites.